mrjones2014/dash.nvim/README.md

 define tests in `spec/` directory.
 These dependencies are required only to run tests, that´s why they are installed as git submodules.

 To run tests, run `make test`.
-This runs tests in Neovim with a minimal profile
+This runs tests in Neovim with a minimal profile, [spec.vim](./spec/spec.vim).
+This runs Neovim with only this plugin, and the testing dependencies.

 If you have [entr(1)][entr] installed, you can run the tests in watch mode using `make watch`.

+### Code Style

+Use `cameCase` for everything.
+Other than that, running `luacheck` and `stylua` should cover it.